bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

   Failure: Throw an exception

+- Event

+    ```javascript
+    tlog('controllerTransfer', sender, from + '_' + fromTranche, to + '_' + toTranche, value, data + '; ' + operatorData);
+    ```

+    Topic: The method name, here is 'controllerTransfer'.

+    sender: The account address to call the contract.

+    from: The account address to pay tokens.

+    fromTranche: The tranche id of the party to pay tokens.

+    toTranche: The tranche id of the party to receive tokens.

+    to: The list of token-receiving accounts, json string.

+    data: Allow any data to be submitted with the transfer for interpretation or recording.
+This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.

+    operatorData: Allow any data to be submitted with the transfer for interpretation or recording.
+This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.

 ### controllerRedeem

 > Note: In some jurisdictions, an issuer (or an entity entrusted by an issuer) may need to retain the ability to forcibly transfer tokens.
 This may be to resolve legal disputes or court orders, or to remedy the loss of investors who are inaccessible to their private keys.